MatAtBread/AI-UI/guide/tsx.md

 ## Should I use JSX?

-Typescript (by design, at the time of writing) does not expose the types of the elements being created, as mentioned [here](https://www.typescriptlang.org/docs/handbook/jsx.html#the-jsx-result-type).
+TypeScript (by design, at the time of writing) does not expose the types of the elements being created, as mentioned [here](https://www.typescriptlang.org/docs/handbook/jsx.html#the-jsx-result-type).

 This means that you lose much of the safety provided by the strong-typing built into AI-UI.
 Properties like `when`, `ids` all the standard HTMLElement properties & methods, as well as those declared by your extended tags are now "any", and therefore it's very easy to make mistakes.